There are so many different interior design styles when it comes to selecting an interior design style for your home decor.

 You can divide your space into sections with the use of curtains or panelled doors, and generous windows allow the natural light to enter the space.

-In designing an Asian Zen space you want to reduce everything down to its most simple and avoid excess distraction.
+In designing an Asian Zen space as an interior designer you want to reduce everything down to its most simple and avoid excess distraction in this home design.

 Draw inspiration from nature for the colour palette, think, beiges, whites, soft creams and pale yellows.